pivotal-cf/om/docs/configure-opsman/README.md

 # `om configure-opsman`

-This authenticated command configures settings available on the "Settings" page in the Ops Manager UI
+This authenticated command configures settings available on the "Settings" page in the Ops Manager UI.
+For an example config, reference the docs directory for this command.

 ## Command Usage
 ```

-This authenticated command configures settings available on the "Settings" page in the Ops Manager UI
+This authenticated command configures settings available on the "Settings" page in the Ops Manager UI.
+For an example config, reference the docs directory for this command.

 Usage:
   om [options] configure-opsman [<args>]